Bhargav-0718/NLP_Contracts/README.md

 # 📜 NLP Contract Summarization & Tier-wise Clause Review

 This project presents an **NLP-powered framework** for **automated contract summarization** and **tier-wise clause classification**, helping legal professionals and organizations efficiently interpret and prioritize contractual information.
-By leveraging transformer-based models such as **Legal-BERT**, **BART**, and **PEGASUS**, the system identifies, categorizes, and summarizes clauses to enhance accuracy, speed, and strategic decision-making in contract analysis.
+By leveraging transformer-based models such as **Legal-BERT**, and **OpenAI**, the system identifies, categorizes, and summarizes clauses to enhance accuracy, speed, and strategic decision-making in contract analysis.

 ---